The Adventures of Super Diaper Baby: Plot

-The Hoskins and Diaper Dog set up a picnic in the park where Billy ends up over a tree, but he and Diaper Dog force a doll back from a bully, get a ball out of a portable toilet, and get a toe-broken kid to the hospital in a few seconds.
-That night, Mr. Hoskins feels depressed, but after a reminder by his wife, he decides to read Mechafrog and Robotoad are Enemies to Billy.
-Billy can now read it to him, instead, due to the powers he gained.
-Meanwhile, two criminals called Dr. Dilbert Dinkle and Petey the Cat sneak into Jim's Bank, but before Dr. Dinkle can measure for his invention, Petey accidentally pushes a lever, and Dr. Dinkle turns into water.
-Petey accidentally destroys the invention, leaving Dr. Dinkle made out of water permanently.
-Dr. Dinkle likes being made out of water when he is able to turn into a puddle, sneak into the vault, and steal the money.
-Back at his home, Dr. Dinkle finds out he will never pay the water bill and his supply is cut off after two weeks.
-Petey complains he needs water for drinking, but Dr. Dinkle goes to sleep.
-Petey drinks him in revenge.
-The next morning, Dr. Dinkle yells to be let out, right when Petey needs to urinate and the cat leaps into his litter box.
-Dr. Dinkle discovers that he is now made out of urine, and Petey coins the name "Rip Van Tinkle", much to Dinkle's dismay.
-Petey makes jokes at his expense and makes him go to multiple places, all of which kick him out for his smell.
+The Hoskins and Diaper Dog set up a picnic in the park.
+Billy and Diaper Dog end up committing various acts of heroism, which leaves Mr. Hoskins feeling depressed and inadequate.
+After a reminder by his wife, he decides to read Mechafrog and Robotoad are Enemies to Billy.
+However, Billy can now read it to him, instead, due to the powers he gained in the previous book, much to Mr. Hoskins' dismay.
+Meanwhile, two criminals called Dr. Dilbert Dinkle and Petey the Cat sneak into Jim's Bank, intent on robbing it using an invention that turns solid matter into water.
+However, Petey accidentally activates the machine, turning Dinkle into a living water creature.
+Petey then accidentally destroys the invention, leaving Dinkle stuck in this state.
+Dinkle realises that he is able to turn into a puddle, sneak into the vault, and steal the money.
+Back at his home, Dinkle decides that being made of water means he no longer needs to pay his water bill - subsequently his supply is cut off after two weeks, to Petey's chagrin.
+Petey drinks Dinkle while the latter sleeps.

+The next morning, Petey urinates out Dr. Dinkle, who discovers that he is now made out of urine.
+Petey dubs him "Rip Van Tinkle," to Dinkle's objection.
+Rip van Tinkle leaves to spend his stolen money, but every store he visits kicks him out for his smell.